Strategic Classification with Non-Linear Classifiers: Proofs

 \subsection{Proof of Proposition \ref{prop:strat_acc_majority_class}}

-\paragraph{Proposition \ref{prop:strat_acc_majority_class}:} \textit{ For all $d$, there exist (non-degenerate) distributions on $\R^d$ that are realizable in the standard setting, but whose strategic accuracy is the majority class rate, $\max_y p(y)$.}
+\paragraph{Proposition \ref{prop:strat_acc_majority_class}:} \emph{ For all $d$, there exist (non-degenerate) distributions on $\R^d$ that are realizable in the standard setting, but whose maximum strategic accuracy is the majority class rate, $\max_y p(y)$.}

 \begin{proof} Fix $d$ and choose any arbitrary set of positive points $\X_1$.
 When $d=1$, the set of negative points $\X_0$ can be constructed by placing a negative point $\delta$ to the left and right of each positive point.
-When $d>1$, this generalizes to selecting $d+1$ points around each positive point $x \in \X_1$ that form an $\R^d$ tetrahedron $T^d_\delta(x)$\footnote{We can assume without loss of generality that $\bigcap_{x_1, x_2\in \X_1} T^d_\delta(x) = \varnothing \,\, \forall x_1, x_2\in \X_1$ since there are infinite options for each $T^d_\delta$ and we can just pick ones that do not overlap.}.
+When $d>1$, this generalizes to selecting $d+1$ points around each positive point $x \in \X_1$ that form an $\R^d$ simplex $T^d_\delta(x)$\footnote{We can assume without loss of generality that $\bigcap_{x_1, x_2\in \X_1} T^d_\delta(x) = \varnothing \,\, \forall x_1, x_2\in \X_1$ since there are infinite options for each $T^d_\delta$, and we can just pick ones that do not overlap.}.
 In this case, the classifier $h(x) = \one{x \in \X_1}$ achieves perfect standard accuracy, and the classifier that classifies all points as negative will achieve a strategic accuracy of $\frac{d+1}{d+2}$.
-Note that for each point $z$ in space to which $x \in \X_1$ can strategically move, there exists at least one $x' \in T^d_\delta(x)$ that can as well.
-Therefore, for each positive point $x \in \X_1$ that achieves a correct positive classification by strategically moving to $z$ ($z$ can be the same as $x$ if it doesn't move), there is a unique negative point $x' \in T^d_\delta(x)$ that achieves an incorrect negative classification by strategically moving to $z$, so the strategic accuracy does not benefit from correctly classifying any positive points.
+Note that for each point $\xalt$ in space to which $x \in \X_1$ can strategically move, there exists at least one $x' \in T^d_\delta(x)$ that can as well.
+Therefore, for each positive point $x \in \X_1$ that achieves a correct positive classification by strategically moving to $\xalt$ ($\xalt$ can be the same as $x$ if it doesn't move), there is a unique negative point $x' \in T^d_\delta(x)$ that achieves an incorrect negative classification by strategically moving to $\xalt$, so the strategic accuracy does not benefit from correctly classifying any positive points.
+As a result, the maximum strategic accuracy is achieved by correctly classifying each negative point and incorrectly classifying each positive point, which gives the majority class rate.

 \end{proof}